A B2B Content Marketing Strategy That Works in 2025

 So what gives?

-Most of the time, this is due to lack of clarity around the separate (but complementary!) roles that these two functions play in acquiring new customers.
+Most of the time, this is due to a lack of clarity around the separate (but complementary!) roles that these two functions play in acquiring new customers.

 Sales teams, on the other hand, are not creating content — but they are using it.
 Sales reps are the direct liaisons between a company and their prospective and current customers.
-They use content to communicate effectively, convert sales, and keep customers happy after a purchase is complete.
+They use content to communicate, convert sales, and keep customers happy after a purchase is complete.
 This is often called sales enablement content.

 To optimize your B2B content marketing strategy, there should be a continuous communication loop between your marketing and sales teams.
 Marketing guides your sales reps through the right messaging and branding, and sales reps provide crucial feedback about how customers are receiving your content.